Flowminder/FlowKit/docs/source/developer/developer.md

     Count of mobile phone cells per area active based on CDR traffic within a time period, broken down into time buckets.

+-`event_count`

+    Count of event for individual subscribers in a time period.

 ### FlowAPI Access tokens